yeshalkhan/The-Look-Lab/README.md

 - Asynchronous programming and Caching to enhance speed
 - SignalR for real time stock updates
 - AJAX for partially refreshing pages

-## Screenshots:
-Find screenshots of the website in the attached document: [Preview.pdf](https://github.com/user-attachments/files/17118747/Preview.pdf)